 10. MONEY IS NOT THE ONLY VALUE!

-Cooperatives have seriously changed what values are for me, both what are my values, how I reflect them and what I even consider to be values.
+Cooperatives have seriously changed what values are for me: both what my values are, how I reflect them, and what I even consider to be values.
 If the anti-oppression work we do is centered around making monetary-equity, how are we any different from the capitalists we challenge?
-Yes, it’s important to get paid but low-pay labor I’ve done at the cafe has also benefitted me in ways that can't be kept track of like bookkeeping.
+Yes, it’s important to get paid but low-pay labor I’ve done at the cafe has also benefitted me in ways that can't be tracked by bookkeeping.
 Through working at the Cafe, I can see the educational, environmental, personal and community value it has that simply cannot be explained on paper or summarized with a financial report.

-I never thought my work at the Eggplant would take to where I am today in this movement.
-Although I’ve only been with The Flaming Eggplant Cafe for a year and a half now, I’ve learned so much about Cooperatives and the cooperative movement.
+I never thought my work at the Eggplant would take me to where I am today in this movement.
+Although I’ve only been with The Flaming Eggplant Cafe for a year and a half, I’ve learned so much about cooperatives and the cooperative movement.

 In a world and culture disconnected from nature and from each other, the cooperative model and framework is one of the truest forms of collaborative resistance and change.

-What’s amazing about the world of cooperatives is that it is exceptionally simple, yet divergent and adaptable - qualities that are important in facilitating the actions and change we need in order to shape the equitable and sustainable world we want.
+What’s amazing about the world of cooperatives is that it is exceptionally simple, yet divergent and adaptable - qualities that are important in facilitating the actions and change we need in order to shape the equitable and sustainable world we want and deserve.

 About the Author